1. Power: the Academic Introduction

 b.
 The oppressed can do no wrong, the oppressor can do no right.

 Similarly, consider the oppressive employer: his actions at work are morally wrong.
-But if, after hours, he volunteers at a charity, this act would be morally commendable on its own—it doesn’t modify the oppression he perpetuates, but it’s still a good deed in its own right.
+But if, after hours, he volunteers at a charity, this act would be morally commendable on its own—it doesn’t modify or justify the oppression he perpetuates, but it’s still a good deed in its own right.

 This discussion segways into a hard to stomach truth: sometimes the path towards a better society involves appealing to the oppressor’s humanity.
 Take the civil rights movement: a movement that, at its heart, was about showing the oppressor their own reflection and asking, 'Are you really okay with this?'
 History shows us this approach works—people realized they were hurting others, whether Black Americans, gay people, or any marginalized group, and some of them changed.